unreal4u/telegram-api/README.md

 ### Internal changes:

-The most important change is that the package has a different namespace now.
+The most important change is that **the package has a different namespace** now!
 It used to be:
 ```
 unreal4u\
 ```